What Do Dogs Like? 15 Things Your Pup Really Wants from You

 A nice, peaceful nap in a quiet spot

-You may think your dog can sleep anywhere, anytime, but just because they can sleep through a six-year-old’s birthday party doesn’t mean they like it, Askeland says.
-And they definitely don’t like being awakened by a herd of said six-year-olds.
+You may think your dog can sleep anywhere, anytime, but just because they can sleep through a 6-year-old’s birthday party doesn’t mean they like it, Askeland says.
+And they definitely don’t like being awakened by a herd of said 6-year-olds.
 In fact, startling your dog out of a deep sleep can make them grouchy or even aggressive.
-Move the doggie bed—one of the 15 necessities your dog needs—to a safe, quiet spot.
+Move the doggie bed—a must-have for new puppies—to a safe, quiet spot.

 Dog